eileenmcnaughton/nz.co.fuzion.omngateway/README.md

 ###############################
 #- installation
 ###############################
 This Extension is packaged for the new CiviCRM extensions installation.
-To install it create a folder called nz.co.fuzion.omngateway in your extensions directory, download this extension to that folder and unzip it.
-Then, on your CiviCRM site, go to 'manage extensions' (under adminster/ customize data and screens) through the UI.
+You should install this on a CiviCRM 4.1 or later site.
+On your CiviCRM site, go to 'manage extensions' (under adminster/ customize data and screens) through the UI.
 Choose to enable the extension.
-You can then create a OmnGateway processor through Administer/System Settings/PaymentProcessors.
+You can then create a OmnGateway processor through
+Administer/System Settings/PaymentProcessors.

 ####
 # Testing status
 ############

-Testing - I tested installation on a 4.2 install.
+Tested installation on a 4.2 install.
 I also installed the processor from github to a 4.1 site & did the tests described below.

 Test credentials = test for both username & password

+Test cards are as follows
+Mastercard - 5424180279791765 exp: 04/12
+Amex - 373953244361001 exp: 04/12
+Visa - 4005 5500 0000 0019 exp: 04/12
+Disc - 6011 0009 9301 0978 exp 04/12 will give decline

+All 1.00

 ######################################
 #Transaction tests